How much is your car worth?

 Motor Trend selected the CR-V as their 2018 Sport Utility of the Year.
 The Discovery Sport has never been chosen.

-The Honda CR-V outsold the Land Rover Discovery Sport by almost 31 to one during the 2019 model year.
+The Honda CR-V outsold the Land Rover Discovery Sport by over 29 to one during 2019.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.